On the role of gravity, turbulence, and the magnetic field in angular momentum transfer within molecular clouds: Results

 Indeed, the mechanism proposed by \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022} was based on the suggestion by \citet{BP+11} that the Larson linewidth-size relation is actually just a special case of the more general Keto-Heyer (KH) relation\footnote{This relation corresponds to approximate equpartition between the kinetic and gravitational energies.} when selection criteria restrict the column density of a sample to a narrow range of values.
 In consequence, \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022} suggested that the fundamental scaling relation involving $j$ and $R$ should be

 To test this, in Figure \ref{fig:j/R-Sigma} we plot $j/R^{3/2}$ versus $\Sigma$ .
 As shown in \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}, the expected dependence on the column density, $\Sigma$, is as $j/R^{3/2} \sim \Sigma^{1/2}$, which is shown by the gray line.
-This line was obtained assuming $\beta \sim 0.1$, which is a rough estimate of the median value of $\beta$ in Figure 14 of \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}, where values of $\beta$ were compiled for clumps and cores reported in various observational studies.\footnote{We note, however, that, in Figure 14 of \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}, an additional mild dependence of $\beta$ on $R$ is observed.
+This line was obtained assuming $\beta \sim 0.1$, which is a rough estimate of the median value of $\beta$ in Figure 14 of \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}\footnote{We note, however, that, in Figure 14 of \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}, an additional mild dependence of $\beta$ on $R$ is observed.
 Here we neglect this dependence, and assume that it is constant to zeroth order, as suggested by \citet{Goodman+93}.
-We leave the investigation of this dependence for a future study.} Figure \ref{fig:j/R-Sigma} shows that the predicted trend is best reproduced by the full sample of run HDG3, whereas in the MHDG3 run (full and reduced samples), the values are systematically lower than those predicted.
+Additionally, in Appendix \ref{Appe:beta values} we present the $\beta$ values for the full and reduced samples of the simulations analyzed here.}, where values of $\beta$ were compiled for clumps and cores reported in various observational studies.
+Figure \ref{fig:j/R-Sigma} shows that the predicted trend is best reproduced by the full sample of run HDG3, whereas in the MHDG3 run (full and reduced samples), the values are systematically lower than those predicted.
 This may be indicative of lower values of $\beta$ in the magnetic case.
 On the other hand, the samples from run HD3 lack a large enough dynamic range in $\Sigma$ to define any significant trend.